moq-wg/moq-transport/draft-ietf-moq-transport.md

 "Group does not exist" and "end of Track and Group" messages have unique Group IDs and therefore are always constitute a single-object Peep.

-If a stream is reset the "end of Group" message present in a peep is fully acknowledged, that message is instead send on a separate stream with the same peep ID.
+If a stream is reset before the "end of Group" message present in a peep is fully acknowledged, that message is instead sent on a separate stream with the same peep ID.

 ### Object Message Formats